Table of Content

 2) Define Clear Completion Criteria

 DoD should remain clear and well-crafted for the complete execution of a project.
-First, list down all parameters that entitles project completion.
-Then add more specifications which results in precise outcomes and customer focused.
+First, list down all parameters that entitle project completion.
+Then add more specifications which result in precise outcomes and are customer-focused.

 3) Create a Task Completion Checklist